Nilton-Miguel/ELE64/documentation/referencias.md

-Este Documento guarda um compilado de referências usadas ao longo do desenvolvimento desta biblioteca
+Este Documento guarda um compilado de referências usadas ao longo do desenvolvimento dessas bibliotecas

-This Document stores a compilation of references used during the development of this Library
+This Document stores a compilation of references used during the development of these libraries

 # Links